-If you are Hungary bound with your TEFL qualification, you are about to meet a Central European country with a turbulent yet fascinating recent history.
+If you are Hungary bound with your TESOL qualification, you are about to meet a central European country with a fascinating history.

 A degree is helpful and a TESOL certificate is expected by most.
 Salaries are good by local standards but don't expect to save much.
 Conditions of work and salary are often described as ‘basic’ but eating out, transport and the various cultural experiences on offer are cheap.
 Your biggest concern will be finding somewhere to live.
 Good, inexpensive accommodation is scarce and you can expect up to a third of your salary to go on rent, especially if you stay in the capital, Budapest.

 TEFL tips for teaching English in Hungary: